 - Mount Thorley: Yancoal Australia Ltd (80 per cent) and POSCO Australia Pty Ltd (20 per cent).

 - Warkworth: Yancoal Australia Ltd (84.5 per cent) through CNA Warkworth Australasia Pty Limited and CNA Resources Limited, Nippon Steel Australia Pty Limited (9.53 per cent) and Mitsubishi Materials (Australia) Pty Limited (6 per cent).

 For all reporting, environmental management, planning and approvals documents related to Mount Thorley Warkworth, please visit the Insite page here

 Mining and production

 Mount Thorley Warkworth is an open cut mine, using a dragline truck and shovel method.
-927 employees (as at 31 December 2014) work in shifts to keep the mine operational 24 hours a day, seven days a week.
+Employees work in shifts to keep the mine operational 24 hours a day, seven days a week.